cloud-71/infra/kubernetes/README.md

    is printed in the last step of the playbook.
 Use `kubectl cluster-info` to debug this.

-2. Ensure you have a [GitHub personal access token][gh-token] with permissions to pull images from the GitHub Docker registry and store it in a file like `~/TOKEN.txt`.

-3. Create a kubernetes secret.
-Ensure the second param after secret (docker.pkg.github.com) is in the name under `imagePullSecret` of the appropriate kubernetes yaml file.

-       kubectl create secret docker-registry docker.pkg.github.com \
-         --docker-server=docker.pkg.github.com \
-         --docker-username="Your_Github_Username" \
-         --docker-password="$(cat ~/TOKEN.txt)"

-4. If you are using to your personal project, you can deploy all Kubernetes manifests using:
+2. If you are using to your personal project, you can deploy all Kubernetes manifests using:

-       kustomize build cloud | kubectl apply -f -
+       ./kustomize_build.sh cloud | kubectl apply -f -

    If you want CouchDB to store its data in OpenStack Cinder volumes, which are only available in the group project, use:

-       kustomize build cloud-with-volumes | kubectl apply -f -
+       ./kustomize_build.sh cloud-with-volumes | kubectl apply -f -

-5. Monitor progress:
+3. Monitor progress:

        kubectl get events --all-namespaces --watch